 Special meetings may be called by the Mayor or a majority of the City Council in compliance with the Brown Act, which is discussed in more detail later in this Chapter.
-Written notice must be given to the public, and to the media requesting such notice at least, twenty-four (24) hours prior to a special meeting.
+Written notice typically must be given to the public, and to the media requesting such notice, at least seven (7) days prior to a special meeting.
 No business other than that officially noticed may be discussed.
 The Mayor or City Council may call a special meeting to discuss goals and priorities for the upcoming year.